Thursday, June 4, 2026

 A word on AI assistance

 Getting both libraries to finally make it to 1.0 involved a lot of work that had been pending for a long time: missing Javadocs across both codebases, additional unit and integration tests, hardening against current versions of Hibernate, EclipseLink and OpenJPA, and fixing a number of subtle EclipseLink/OpenJPA-specific bugs around @OneToMany pagination, @ElementCollection filtering and nested correlated subqueries.
-I simply didn't want to release a 1.0 with halfbaked documentation or subtle EclipseLink/OpenJPA-specific bugs but never really got the time to get there so they stayed 0.x for fairly a long time.
+I simply didn't want to release a 1.0 with halfbaked documentation or subtle EclipseLink/OpenJPA-specific bugs but I as being a Hibernate user never really got the time to get there so they stayed 0.x for fairly a long time.
 A substantial part of pending work was finally done with help of Claude Code.

 AI-assisted development has come far enough to be genuinely useful for this kind of systematic, high-context work: completing patterns across many files, catching edge cases in tricky SQL generation code, and writing correct Javadoc for APIs as never seen before.
 Also the GitHub READMEs were thoroughly updated by Claude based on all it knows about the projects, including a section which carefully compares OmniPersistence to Jakarta Data.